billkoul/AndroidIDWalletApps/README.md

-# AndroidIDWalletApps
-Analysis results of the Android ID Wallet Apps
+# Assessing the Security and Privacy of Android Official ID Wallet Apps

+### This repository includes analysis results for Android ID Wallet Apps.

+The analysis consists of:<br>
+1) Taint Analysis using Androtomist<br>
+2) Vulnerability Analysis using MobSF and Ostorlab<br>